 - Hypothesis and Specific Aims – 1 page

-- A statement on how the research will advance the understanding, treatment or care of people with Dravet syndrome or related epilepsies – ½ page
+A statement on how the research will impact the understanding, treatment or care of people with Dravet syndrome or related epilepsies

-- Citations in NIH format (listing all authors) – no limit
+Please provide citations in NIH format (listing all authors)